samuelgoto/proposal-number-parse/README.md

 # Stage 0

-This is a [stage 0](https://tc39.github.io/process-document/) proposal to create a static method in Number that:
+This is a [stage 0](https://tc39.github.io/process-document/) proposal to create a method to parse numbers that:

 * like parseFloat (and unlike Number), parses a string ignoring non-numeric suffix and returns a Number, and
 * like Number (and unlike parseFloat), stays up to date with the evolution of numeric literals